Mercenary Character Ordic Solo (Attached)

 Tricks & Tips

-- This might be a dangerous game against models with Assault as well; as they still get their ranged attacks, if they fail their charge outside Madelin's CMD range.
+- This might be a dangerous game against models with Assault as well; as they still get their ranged attacks, if they fail their charge outside Madeline's CMD range.

 - Seduction's obvious targets are powerful solos, but unit commanders also worth a consideration.
 Pulling back the unit commander can potentially put models out of formation.
 Such models do not benefit from spells/upkeeps on the unit (but still count as having spell/upkeep on them, thus, making them vulnerable against things like Purgation).
 Outside their activation they also cannot move (Admonition, Countercharge, Pursuit, etc.), or attack (Counterblast, free strike, etc).